 1. Why is instrumental music not allowed in worship when the definition of psalm (which you do allow) is a hymn set to instrumental music (see Strong’s Dictionary of the Greek New Testament, as well as any English dictionary)?
 Since psalms are included in a proper worship (Ephesians 5:19), shouldn’t instrumental music necessarily be used in worship to be obedient to Scripture?
 Is it being disobedient to Paul’s instruction by not using psalms correctly in the worship service?
 In other words, given the definition of psalm, by your own rules of "inclusion and exclusion," doesn’t the Bible require instrumental music?

-2. Aren’t there instruments of music in worship to God in heaven (Rev 5:8)?
+3. Aren’t there instruments of music in worship to God in heaven (Rev 5:8)?
 Aren’t there instruments of music in worship in the Old Testament?
-Is there any condemnation of instruments of music anywhere in the Bible (chapter 5, Silence Says Something)?
+Is there any condemnation of instruments of music anywhere in the Bible?
 While there are many Psalms quoted in the New Testament, why are there no statements of caution to make sure to not obey the musical instrument passages in the Psalms?
 Is this practice from the Word of God or is it a tradition of men?
 Is it really so important as to break fellowship with other Christians?

-3. Is there a single solitary sentence anywhere in all of Scripture that even hints of God's dissaproval of instrumental accompaniment to singing (Maxey on Pinkerton).
+4. Is there a single solitary sentence anywhere in all of Scripture that even hints of God's disapproval of instrumental accompaniment to singing (Maxey on Pinkerton).

 Top of page Denomination

 A Church of Christ website makes the statement that, "One becomes a Catholic differently than one becomes a Christian.
 The two are not synonymous.
 Likewise, becoming a Baptist is incompatible with becoming a Christian.
 These and other denominational groups are not segments of Christianity; they are all different from Biblical Christianity."